-42. The benefit of using the positive and negative lists is that it provides certainty and precision with respect to the business models that are currently known, and avoids the need for those businesses to apply the general test.
+42.41.
+The benefit of using the positive and negative lists is that it provides certainty and precision with respect to the business models that are currently known, and avoids the need for those businesses to apply the general test.
 As these lists are then updated as jurisdictions gain experience with the rules (including being informed by the early certainty process) and new business models evolve, those lists will also continue to provide certainty over time.

-43. In practice, businesses and tax administrations can generally apply the rules by going through the following process.
+43.42.
+In practice, businesses and tax administrations ean_could generally apply the rules by going through the following process.
 First, identify whether an activity is on the positive list (i.e. included); if it is, it is an ADS business.
 Second, if the activity is not on the positive list, identify whether it is on the negative list (i.e. excluded); if it is, it is not an ADS business.
 Only if an activity is not on either list is it necessary to consider whether, on first principles, it meets the conditions in the general definition.
-The legal implementation of the positive and negative lists and the general definition (such as in a multilateral convention) remains under consideration.
+It is noted that if an MNE does not fall within the definition of ADS following this approach, it may however be in scope as consumer-facing business.
+The legal implementation of the positive and negative lists and the general definition (such as in a multilateral convention) remains under consideration-, as well as more broadly the process and implementation of changes to the lists.

-44. Although the general definition applies only in residual cases of activities that are not identified in either the positive or negative list, and therefore as a backstop to those lists, the principle itself has informed the creation of those lists.
+44.43.
+Although the general definition applies would apply only in residual cases of activities that are not identified in either the positive or negative list, and therefore as a backstop to those lists, the principle itself has informed the creation of those lists.
 For this reason, this chapter first presents the general definition, and then the content of the positive and negative lists, a discussion of dual category / bundled ADS, and finally other definitions that apply for ADS.
 In each case, the rule appears in the first box, followed by the accompanying commentary in the second box.

 Box 2.1.
-The general definition
+The gADS - General definition

-An ADS11 is one where:
+An ADS12 is one where: